How to Clear Comments in PowerPoint with GroupDocs (Java)

 License Acquisition

-To get started, GroupDocs offers a free trial that provides full API access.
-Obtain a temporary license or purchase a subscription as needed.
+GroupDocs offers a free trial that grants full API access.
+You can obtain a temporary license or purchase a subscription directly from the GroupDocs portal.

 Basic Initialization and Setup